Assis Carreiro MBE

 Assis Carreiro was born in the Azores and raised in Canada.
 She holds a BA (Honours) from Canada’s York University and an MA (Distinction) from Surrey University, Guildford.

-A key figure in the international arts and cultural worlds, Assis is currently Director of Culture for the Quebec Government Office in London.
+A key figure in the international arts and cultural worlds, Assis is currently Cultural Strategist at the Canadian High Commission in London.
+Prior to this she was Director of Culture for the Quebec Delegation in London.

-Assis has also recently Produced Dance UK's first international conference and in May 2016 was the founding Director of BooksEast, a new literary festival in Suffolk, England.
+Assis produced Dance UK's first international conference and in May 2016 was the founding Director of BooksEast, a new literary festival in Suffolk, England.
 Assis also represents a number of international choreographers helping them develop their careers.